People Look for Patterns

 You need to create a look and feel for your video presentations that helps your audience identify with you and your brand.
 This can be done with the consistent use of background settings, props or objects, music, audio, wardrobe, makeup, hair, set design, color, lighting, editing, graphics/text and overall styling to establish a unified visual appearance.

 Imagine you are watching a video where we enter the living room in a stately mansion.
-It is a warmly lit room with dark mahogany panelling.
+It is a warmly lit room with dark mahogany paneling.
 Heavy drapes cover the windows.
 A large bookcase covers one side of the room, housing old vintage bound books.
 Plush red velvet and leather furnishings decorate the room.
 A blazing fire flickers away in a magnificent open fireplace.
 Above it hangs a 6-foot gold framed mirror, flanked by a display of antique rifles and mounted animal trophy heads.

 Without a single word being spoken, we as the viewer have formed an opinion about the type of person who lives here.
 Consciously and unconsciously we have also developed feelings about this particular room.